schemaspy:schemaspy

 <excludeColumnNamesRegex>

 Exclude matching columns from relationship analysis to simplify the generated graphs.
 This is a regular expression that's used to determine which columns to exclude.
 It must match table name, followed by a dot, followed by column name.
-For example: -x "(book.isbn)|(borrower.address)" Note that each column name regular expression must be surround by ()'s and separated from other column names by a |.
+For example: -x "(book.isbn)|(borrower.address)" Note that each column name regular expression must be surrounded by ()'s and separated from other column names by a |.

 • Type: java.lang.String